dustdustinthewind/IntralismQoLMod/README.md

 ## FAQ
 ### How do I install the mod?
-Click `Code > Download as Zip`.
+Click [here](https://github.com/FlyingRabidUnicornPig/IntralismQoLMod/archive/refs/heads/main.zip) to download the current version.
 Right click Intralism in Steam and select `Manage > Browse Local Files`.
 Go into `Intralism_Data\Managed`.
-Copy the .dll files from the zip and paste them into the `Managed` folder.
+Copy the .dll files from the zip you downloaded and paste them into the `Managed` folder.
 If it asks you to replace files say yes.

 To update your mod, you only need to copy/paste the newest [Assembly-Csharp.dll](https://github.com/FlyingRabidUnicornPig/IntralismQoLMod/raw/main/Assembly-CSharp.dll).
 This may change in the future.